+JF I am puzzled by the horizontal antenna pattern for WPR used in the SEAMCAT simulation.
+Surely it should approximate to a circle with a value of – 18.7 dBm as specified in Fig 20.
+Also the simulation uses a protection distance of 100 m instead of 1 km as proposed by OFCOM.
+(Please note that, together with Brian Copsey, I plan to perform some practical tests at the site in Cornwall to determine the extent of any interference problems.)

+ET response: not sure what you meant when referring to horizontal antenna pattern in the SEAMCAT simulation, because there was not used one.
+As the supplied scenario file shows, for simulation reasons a non-directional antenna with the total effective gain of -28 dBi was used.
+Anyway, following your comment the antenna gain was now slightly adjusted to -18.7 dBi – 10 dB for enclosure loss = - 28.7 dBi, again without any pattern associated.
+Also the protection distance was increased to 1 km as you request.
+The results above and in the following tables had been updated accordingly.

 The results reported in the above table show that without any mitigation techniques, the RFID emissions would constitute significant potential for disrupting the WPR receiver’s noise floor.

 If RFID were to use DAA mechanism, this should help avoiding the first of four RFID channels due to RFID receiver detecting the presence of WPR.
-WPR emissions power escaping the antenna enclosure in horizontal plane may be assumed to be in the order of 50 dBm – 33 dBi = 17 dBm/2500 kHz or 9 dBm/400 kHz, hence the RFID Rx DAA sensing threshold of some -95 dBm/400 kHz should allow maximum detection path loss of some 105 dB or reliable detection distance at some 100-200 m (assuming Hata-rural model.
+WPR emissions power escaping the antenna enclosure in horizontal plane may be assumed to be in the order of 50 dBm – 33 dBi = 17 dBm/2500 kHz or 9 dBm/400 kHz, hence the RFID Rx DAA sensing threshold of some -95 dBm/400 kHz should allow maximum detection path loss of some 105 dB or reliable detection distance at some 100-200 m (assuming Hata-rural model).
+Results of simulations for such scenario with DAA mitigation mechanism implemented in RFID are reported in the following table.